Losing Ground (1982 film)

-Losing Ground is a semiautobiographical 1982 film written and directed by Kathleen Collins starring Seret Scott, Bill Gunn, and Duane Jones.
-It is the first feature-length drama directed by an African American woman since the 1920s and won First Prize at the Figueroa International Film Festival in Portugal.
+Losing Ground is a semiautobiographical 1982 American drama film written and directed by Kathleen Collins, and starring Seret Scott, Bill Gunn and Duane Jones.
+It is the first feature-length drama directed by an African-American woman since the 1920s and won First Prize at the Figueira da Foz International Film Festival in Portugal.

 In 2020, the film was selected for preservation in the National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Sara Rogers is a well-loved philosophy professor who teaches courses on logic.
 She is married to Victor, a successful painter.
-To celebrate the sale of one of his paintings to a museum, Victor decides to rent a house for the summer where he can paint.
-Sara is annoyed at his plan because she wanted to spend the summer in the city researching a paper she is writing on ecstatic experiences and knows that her access to books will be limited in a small town.
-She feels as though Victor doesn't value her work in academia compared to his work as an artist.
-Nevertheless, after finding a house they both adore she agrees to go with him for the summer.
+To celebrate the sale of one of his paintings to a museum, Victor decides to rent a house for the summer where he can focus on his art.
+Sara, however, is annoyed by his plan because she had hoped to spend the summer in the city researching a paper she is writing on ecstatic experiences.
+She knows that her access to books and resources will be limited in a small town and feels that Victor does not value her academic work as much as he values his own artistic pursuits.
+Nevertheless, after finding a house they both adore, she agrees to accompany him for the summer.

-At the rented house Victor becomes obsessed with painting local women, befriending one in particular, a Puerto Rican woman named Celia.
-Jealous, Sara goes back to the city for a few days to act in a student film that one of her students has begged her to participate in.
-She meets Duke, the filmmaker's uncle, who plays her love interest in the movie and who is immediately attracted to her.
+At the rented house, Victor becomes obsessed with painting local women, befriending one in particular—a Puerto Rican woman named Celia.
+Feeling jealous, Sara returns to the city for a few days to act in a student film after one of her students begs her to participate.
+During the filming, she meets Duke, the filmmaker's uncle, who plays her love interest in the movie.
+Duke is immediately attracted to her.

-Sara brings Duke up to the rented house, and Victor is immediately jealous of him.
-Victor is also jealous when his friend and mentor Carlos starts flirting with Celia.
-In the morning, seeing Victor aggressively playing around with Celia, Sara grows angry and tells him to stop his flirting in front of her.
-Leaving him, she talks to her mother saying she feels out of control and on shaky ground, despite being known for her steady, contemplative nature.
+Sara brings Duke to the rented house, and Victor becomes visibly jealous of him.
+Victor’s jealousy intensifies when his friend and mentor, Carlos, begins flirting with Celia.
+One morning, after witnessing Victor sexually harassing Celia, Sara grows furious and demands that he stop his inappropriate behavior in front of her.
+Feeling overwhelmed, she leaves Victor and confides in her mother, expressing that she feels out of control and on shaky ground—a stark contrast to her usual steady and contemplative nature.

 Returning to the city, Sara completes her final scenes for the film.
-Victor goes to find her and arrives to watch in time as her character shoots Duke's character for being unfaithful to her.
+Victor goes to find her and arrives just in time to watch her character shoot Duke’s character for being unfaithful to her.